TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/Items.rst

    Contains the elements for the selector box unless the property :php:`foreign_table` or :php:`special` has been set in which case automated values are set in addition to any values listed in this array.

+   .. versionchanged:: 10.4

+       With the introduction of item groups, the former fourth (optional description) and fifth (authMode) entries have been shifted one position up.
+This needs to be adjusted if upgrading from lower TYPO3 versions.

    Each element in this array is in itself an array where:

    #.
 First value is the **item label** (string or LLL reference).